squeakycleanfreshie-cloud/Vichy-Springs/README.md

 ## Notes
 The two teachers don't have sprites yet, and there is no background images, and I promise im going to submit thoose soon, I PROMISE.
 Im just trying to RSVP for Crux.
 And i had a lil problem with lossy saving so they look a bit odd too.

+## AI Declaration
+I used ai to create inital ideas of what the pixel art would look like, then based that off aseprite.